 In multiple studies^{2,3,4} the communication skills of veterinarians have been identified as one of the primary factors in developing strong bonds between the practice and the client.
 The Lue study2 demonstrated that when veterinarians were good communicators, the result was a "40% increase in clients who follow directions".
 What makes a veterinarian a good communicator?
 Studies by Coe^{3,4} identified a major disconnect in how veterinarians make recommendations to clients when compared to what clients need.
 Veterinarians discuss clinical recommendations in terms of discernible measures like the length of time needed for the veterinarian to deliver the service, the special equipment or training involved, and additional support staff needed.
 These explanations are offered to justify the costs of the recommendation in a highly analytical, less emotional approach.

-From the client's perspective, Coe found that they wanted to understand how the recommendation the health of their pets.
-Good communication happens when animal health care teams work to elicit and understand the their personal beliefs and goals for their pet.
-When care options are presented in a manner that underscores will benefit the pet, and by become active partners in the decision-making process.
-This is collaborative care at its best. veterinarian and the client to provide optimal care for the patient.
-Clients feel valued. understood and satisfied.
+From the client's perspective, Coe found that they wanted to understand how the recommendation would have positive impacts on the health of their pets.
+Good communication happens when animal health care teams work to elicit and understand the client's perspective, including their personal beliefs and goals for their pet.
+When care options are presented in a manner that recommendation underscores how the will benefit the pet, and by extension the client, clients become active partners in the decision-making process.
+This is collaborative care at its best, a joint venture between the veterinarian and the client to provide optimal care for the patient.
+Clients feel valued, understood and satisfied.